EEN421/EEN421.github.io/_posts/From-RSS-Noise-to-CISO-Signal:-Automating-Cyber-Threat-Intelligence-That-Actually-Matters.md

 This is the schema enforcement layer.

-Ian's Insight: this is where the workflow stops trusting the feeds and starts shaping the data.
-Good automation needs contracts.
-This node creates one.
+> 💡 **Ian's Insights:** this is where the workflow stops trusting the feeds and starts shaping the data.
+Good automation needs contracts; these 'Set' nodes creates them.

 <br/><br/>